zSnout/Storymatic/README.md

 ## Using the Compiler API

 The Storymatic compiler exposes several functions and interfaces that can be used to work with Storymatic dynamically.
+If you need more information about these, it can be more helpful to look into the `index.d.ts` of Storymatic

 Many functions accept a list of flags that alter the behavior of the compiler, so let's go over these first. `Flags` is exported as a TypeScript interface with